 Monitor and Review

-Informal review will take place before during and after each swimming activity.
-Annual review of CARA will take place either at the end of a School Year, or the start of the following year
+Informal review will take place before during and after each swimming in locations other than pools activity.
+Annual review of CARA will take place either at the end of a School Year, or the start of the following year.